wknoben/MARRMoT/README.md

 - **User manual**: description on how to use MARRMoT v2.- and how to contribute to it.
 - **User manual appendices**: detailed model descriptions (A), flux equations (B) and unit hydrographs (C)

-User manual and appendices are found in this repository in "./MARRMoT/User manual"
+User manual and appendices are found in this repository in `./MARRMoT/User manual`.

 ## Model structure summary
 MARRMoT model structures are based on a wide variety of different models.